Logius-standaarden/API-Design-Rules/DesignRules.md

    </dd>
    <dt>Implications</dt>
    <dd>
-   Adherance to this rule needs to be manually verified.
+   Adherence to this rule needs to be manually verified.
    </dd>
    <dt>Rule types</dt>
    <dd>